ColoredCow/portal/.github/PULL_REQUEST_TEMPLATE.md

 ## Describe changes you made
 <!---
 Describe your changes or approach in detail.
 Why these changes are required?
-What was implemented earlier and what you implemented
+What was implemented earlier and what you implemented?
 -->

 ## Breakdown & Estimates